Open House: What steps can the Punjab Government take to address the concerns of NRIs?

 QUESTION

-Amid the rising cases of Covid in various parts of the world and reports regarding the circulation of new variants in India as well, the Centre has asked the states to remain alert.
+Amid the rising cases of Covid in various parts of the world and reports regarding the circulation of new variants in India as well, the Central Government has asked the states to remain alert.
 Is the state well-prepared this time to ward off the Covid threat?

 Suggestions in not more than 200 words can be sent to jalandhardesk@tribunemail.com by Thursday (January 5)